Mahia113/pokeSDKiOS/index.md

 <!-- INSTALLATION -->
 ## Installation

+It requires iOS 13+ and Xcode 13!

+You can install pokeSDKiOS in two ways:

+- Importing framework file
+- Using cocoapods

-For instructions how to add a Swift package to your projects look here:
+For instructions how to add a pod look here:

+For instructions how to import a framework look here:

 <!-- USAGE EXAMPLES -->